Who We Are

 Key Responsibilities:

-• Uphold professional standards of personal presentation, punctuality, and professional courtesy.
+• Uphold professional standards of personal presentation, punctuality, professional courtesy, and discretion

-• Appropriately carry out specific responsibilities as designated by the Director of Upper School.
+• Carry out specific responsibilities as designated by the Division, such as duties

-• Engage in self-reflection and professional development through goal setting, professional development opportunities, and ongoing dialog with Division Directors.
+• Engage in self-reflection and professional development through goal setting, professional development opportunities, and ongoing dialogue with Division Directors

 Diversity, Equity, Inclusion, Justice, and Belonging Commitments:

-• Practice courage and act with integrity to speak up and speak out to stand up for what is right even when it is challenging or unpopular.
+• Practice courage and act with integrity to speak up, speak out, and stand up for what is right, even when it is challenging or unpopular

 Skills and Competencies: